bevyengine/rfcs/rfcs/45-stageless.md

    systems: HashMap<SystemId, ConfiguredSystem>,
    // Stores the fully initialized, efficient graph of ordering constraints
    // for all systems in the schedule.
-   // All labels are converted to specific systems,
+   // All labels are converted to specific systems.
-   // and all if-needed ordering constraints are either
-   // solidified to strict ordering constraints or removed.
    // `Graph` is a bikeshed-avoidance graph storage structure,
    // the exact strategy should be benchmarked
    ordering_constraints: Graph<SystemId>,